Rachelsjp/retail-store-analytics-dashboard/README.md

 ---

-# 💼 Business Use Cases
+# 💡 Business Use Cases

-This dashboard approach can be applied to:
+This dashboard approach can be used for:

 * Retail chain performance monitoring
 * Multi-store KPI comparison